szaumoor/ZS_CanIStabYou-Mod/README.md

 **Component 205:** All golems are immune to backstab

-This will ensure all golems are immune.
-Even though they normally are, if any of them is missing this immunity, it will be added.
-This component also includes Battle Horrors, and statues, which are also considered golems as far as race is concerned.
+AFAIK only the adamantine golem is immune to backstab in vanilla.
+This will make them all immune.
+This also includes Battle Horrors, and statues, which are also considered golems.

 ### Invisibility Detection: Removals